How ‘Z’ became a symbol for supporting Russia’s invasion of Ukraine

 But the letter Z of the Latin alphabet — which does not exist in the Cyrillic Russian alphabet — has been deployed beyond the military, pointing at what some experts say is a state-led effort to ramp up support for the war.

-Several videos shared on social media last week showed what appeared to be flash mobs of young protesters dancing amid a pool of Russian flags and wearing black T-shirts with the Z.
+Several videos shared on social media last week showed what appeared to be flash mobs of young protesters dancing amid a sea of Russian flags and wearing black T-shirts with the Z.

 The letter has also been painted on large apartment blocks and posted on advertising signs in major cities.
-In St. Petersburg, one billboard featured a large Z in black and orange stripes, accompanied by the words, “We don’t give up our own.”
+In St. Petersburg, one billboard featured a large Z in black and orange stripes, accompanied by the words “We don’t give up our own.”

-The slogan referred to Russian President Vladimir Putin’s official line that the invasion’s aim is to “liberate” and “de-Nazify” Ukraine, an independent nation led by a democratically elected Jewish president.
+The slogan referred to Russian President Vladimir Putin’s official line that the invasion’s aim is to “liberate” and “denazify” Ukraine, an independent nation led by a democratically elected Jewish president.

-An image widely shared online showed children at a hospice in Kazan, the capital of the republic of Tatarstan, in western Russia, lined up in the shape of a Z in the snowy courtyard and raising their right hands in a fist.
+An image widely shared online showed children at a hospice in Kazan, the capital of the Republic of Tatarstan, in western Russia, lined up in the shape of a Z in the snowy courtyard and raising their right hands in a fist.
 Several schools have also posted images of children standing in a Z formation.

-Photos published by the Associated Press from a pro-military rally in Volgograd, show cars parked to form the shape of a “Z.” Others show stickers on car windows featuring an orange and black Z with the message “For Ours” in support of Russian forces.
+Photos published by the Associated Press from a pro-military rally in Volgograd show cars parked to form a “Z.” Others show stickers on car windows featuring an orange-and-black "Z" with the message “For Ours,” in support of Russian forces.

 Various public figures and government officials have also appropriated the symbol.